Legacy-Edition-Minigames/Minigames/INSTALLATION.md

 * Download LEB-ToolBox from its [Releases Page](https://github.com/DBTDerpbox/LEB-ToolBox/releases)

-* Put the installer executable in LEB's folder and run LEB-Installer
+* Put LEB-ToolBox into its own folder, and run it.

+* Select `Install LEB`

-* If for whatever reason, you can't download the resources properly with the current SRP config, you can edit the config inside of the `config` folder and the files can be found [here.](https://github.com/DBTDerpbox/LEB-Resources/tree/zip/zip)
+* If for whatever reason, you can't download the resources properly with the current SRP config, you can edit the config inside of the `config` folder and the files can be found [here.](https://github.com/DBTDerpbox/LEB-Resources/releases)

 #### Dependencies

-The installer will try to install FabricMC and the required mods for you, but if it fails you can manually install them:
+LEB-ToolBox will try to install FabricMC and the required mods for you, but if it fails you can manually install them:

 * [FabricMC](https://fabricmc.net/use/)